3AZAZEL3/THREADS/README.md

 Because som drivers locating so far from current locating user, information transfer takes a lot of time.
 And if driver did not have time to finish the operation, i user Threads to to give an opportunity to finish work.
 If some threads are alive? more than 5 minutes, the thread must to die.
 Threads put in hash, whose keys are time in class Time and type int.
 Values are entity of Threads.

-Code for driver is locating in read_ftp_task.rb Structure of instruction discribed by module ServiceHistory
+Code for driver is locating in read_ftp_task.rb Structure of instruction discribed by module ServiceFtp